 Political Communication is about how we gather, analyse, and translate data on political topics such as international relations, public health risks, economical change, and foreign crises, in order to pass key information along to the public and other stakeholders.

-The Political Communication major within the Bachelor of Communication is an ideal major for those wanting to be directly part of the political process and help advance social change.
+This major is ideal if you want to be a direct part of the political process and help advance social change.

-- UC is internationally renowned for its experts in political science, especially in areas such as humanitarian rights and intervention, EU and European politics, Chinese politics, East Asian and South East Asian politics, international relations, and environmental policies.
+- Learn from UC’s internationally renowned experts in political science, especially in areas such as humanitarian rights and intervention, EU and European politics, Chinese politics, and crisis communications.

 Political Communication major